 and others have been working hard to cultivate a contemporary music audience.”

-Included at the concert was a performance of the violin and computer work One becomes Two composed for and premiered at the Phillips Collection in 2007 by Lina Bahn.
+The violin and computer work One becomes Two premiered at the Phillips Collection in 2007.
 The performance was described by the Washington Post as

 “the afternoon's most exciting composition.
 It was performed with knowing sensitivity by Bahn,